somgithubfosteringlinux/playbook/README.md

-# create changes for hosts in ansible cfg file for which scanning is required.
+ > create changes for hosts in ansible cfg file for which scanning is required.

-# clone WORK directory on your system
+ > clone WORK directory on your system

-# at the WORK directory execute the below command:
+ > At the WORK directory execute the below command:
-#  ansible-playbook scan_1.yml -v
+ > ansible-playbook scan_1.yml -v